vectordotdev/content-old/templates/logging-template.md

 Is there a logging module included with the language?
 * What are its big features?
-* What does it do that the lazy-approach couldn't
+* What does it do that the lazy-approach couldn't?

 **Real World (basic) Example**